vsillan/game-server-programming-course/assignments/assignment_3.md

 ## 5. Test

-Use a tool such as ``PostMan`` to test that the requests to all endpoints are processed succesfully.
+Use ``PostMan`` to test that the requests to all endpoints are processed succesfully.